finleyfamily/f-cli/README.md

-# generic-template
+# f-cli

-A generic template for GitHub repos.
+A CLI tool packed with commands designed to simplify the workflow of a Cloud Engineer.

+## Development

-## Commands
+### Commands

 | Command               | Description                            |
 |-----------------------|----------------------------------------|